 Usage Note

-Senders should always populate the first triplet before populating the second triplet; the receiver needs to examine both triplets to find relevant values.
+Senders should always populate the first triplet before populating other triplets; the receiver needs to examine all triplets to find relevant values.

 Conformance Statements: Base Profile

-LRI-CE-1: If data is available for only one Coded Element then the triplet of CE.1 (Identifier), CE.2 (Text), and CE.3 (Name of Coding System) shall be valued in accordance with the rules given for CE.1, CE.2, and CE.3.
+LRI-CE-1: If data is available for only one Coded Element then the triplet of CE.1 (Identifier), CE.2 (Text), and CE.3 (Name of Coding System) SHALL be valued in accordance with the rules given for CE.1, CE.2, and CE.3.

-LRI-CE-2: If CE.1 (Identifier) is not valued, then CE.2 (Text) SHALL be valued.

-LRI-CE-3: If CE.1 (Identifier) is valued, then CE.3 (Name of Coding System) SHALL be valued.

-LRI-CE-4: If CE.4 (Alternate Identifier) is valued, then CE.6 (Name of Alternate Coding System) SHALL be valued.

 Example

 Release Note: Examples will be provided for each datatype defined in this section that are conformant to the statements in the final version of this Release (R1).

-CWE – Coded with Exceptions – All Fields Except OBX-5
+CWE-CRE – Coded with Exceptions – CodE Required, but May BE Empty

-NOTE: Pre-adoption from V2.7 of Components 10-22
+NOTE: Pre-adoption from V2.7.1 of Components 10-22